 Bavaria, Kansas – Ranching on the Santa Fe Trail

-Bavaria, Kansas, is an unincorporated community and near ghost town located about nine miles southwest of Salina.
+Bavaria, Kansas, is an unincorporated community and ghost town about nine miles southwest of Salina.

 Bavaria was initially known as Honek, named for the first settler, Ernst Hohneck, who came to the area in 1865.
 A German, Hohneck immigrated to the United States in 1850 at the age of 22.
 He first made his home in Virginia before moving to Ohio and Kansas Territory in 1855, settling in Wabaunsee County.
 In 1862, he was associated with Daniel Page and Joseph Lehman in operating a ranch at the Smoky Hill River crossing near present-day Kanopolis, Kansas.